LineageOS/android_hardware_nvidia_arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N2_2743089``: This applies errata 2743089 workaround to Neoverse-N2
    CPU.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
 It is fixed in r0p3.

-- ``ERRATA_N2_2728475``: This applies erratum 2728475 workaround to Neoverse-N2
-   CPU, this erratum affects system configurations that do not use and ARM interconnect IP.
-This needs to be enabled for revisions r0p0, r0p1 and r0p2.
-   It is fixed in r0p3.

 -  ``ERRATA_N2_2779511``: This applies errata 2779511 workaround to Neoverse-N2
    CPU.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
 It is fixed